 Skip to main content

-If you’ve made it this far, farther, or are still behind (you child), I hope there is something on this list that journeys with you and makes you live a little differently.
+If you’ve made it this far, farther, or are still behind (you child), I hope there is something on this list that journeys with you from this moment on.

 1. There is nothing God asks that isn’t morally superior.

-Sam Adeyemi once said (to paraphrase) — “If after serving God wholeheartedly, I got to the end of my life and found out there is no God, I would have lived a good life anyway.”
-A radiantly exceptional one.
+“If after serving God wholeheartedly, I got to the end of my life and found out there is no God, I would have lived a good life anyway.”
+Sam Adeyemi once noted.
+And I agree.
+A grandly exceptional life.

-God says “love Me” and “love others as yourself”.
-Honoring these parties is to me, the unending overarching mission of life.
+God says “love Me” and “love others as yourself”; the unending overarching duty of life.
 To love God.
 To love myself.
 To love others.
-A mission so exacting, it takes a lifetime.

 3. The words you speak become the house you live in.